Azrights Terms of Business

 Products and use of Products

-Our “products”, such as eLearning courses, eBooks, webinars, workshops, video tutorial systems, contract templates and similar offerings that are not tailored to your individual needs (“Products”) are made available for information purposes only and do not constitute legal advice, nor are they a substitute for legal advice.
-Any use of these Products is at your own risk and we expressly disclaim any and all liability arising out of their use or misuse.
+Our eLearning courses, eBooks, webinars, workshops, video tutorials, contract templates and similar offerings that are not tailored to your individual needs (“Products”) are for information purposes only and do not constitute legal advice, nor are they a substitute for legal advice.
+Any use you make of these Products is at your own risk and we expressly disclaim any and all liability arising out of their use.

-All Products are provided on an ‘as is’ basis and we shall not be liable for any damage or losses of any kind whether direct or incidental as a result of the use or non-use of the Products.
+All Products are provided on an ‘as is’ basis and we accept no liability for any damage or losses of any kind whether direct or incidental as a result of the use or non-use of them.
 We recommend you check periodically to ensure you are using the most up to date edition of a Product.

 Becoming a member

-You become a member of our community or Product offerings and as such will be entitled to access the Product you buy after completing an application form and paying the applicable fee.
-In doing so you warrant and represent that you shall keep confidential and, except as provided for in these terms and conditions, shall not share with any third party your username or password or access details provided to facilitate access to the Product.
-Should you wish to take up a further licence for someone in your team to access a Product then you must request an additional user licence and pay the applicable fee, if any.
+You become a member of our Product offerings through purchase or by joining a group, or by accessing our free content.
+As such you will be entitled to access the Product to which you are thereby granted access.
+Some Products may require that you complete an application form and pay the applicable fee.
+You warrant and represent that you shall keep confidential and, except as provided for in these terms and conditions, shall not share with any third party your username or password or access details provided to facilitate access to the Product.
+Should you wish to take up a further licence for someone in your team to access a Product then you must request an additional user licence and pay any applicable fee, if any.
 A separate username and password will be created for that person.